Uric Acid: Immune Signal or Gout Trigger?

 When Uric Acid Goes Rogue

-Chronic Inflammation: Elevated levels are linked to metabolic syndrome, kidney stones, and cardiovascular risk.
+Chronic Inflammation: High levels are linked to metabolic syndrome, kidney stones, and cardiovascular disease.

 Practical Strategies for Healthy Uric Acid Levels